alissa-huskey/python-class/docs/lessons/tutorial.md

 {{ row }}

-Look at the output to confirm that the PyPet's hungy and weight values changed.
+Look at the output to confirm that the PyPet's hunky and weight values changed.
 They should be:

 {{ right }}